SK-EID/mid-rest-php-client/README.md

  ```

-Otherwise the connection to MID API is aborted before sending or receiving any data.
+Otherwise, the connection to MID API is aborted before sending or receiving any data.

 Internally the library uses https://curl.se/libcurl/c/CURLOPT_PINNEDPUBLICKEY.html for this.